Neurologic Physical Therapy Residency

 Jim Farris, PT, PhD

-Department Chair and Associate Professor Dr. Farris earned his bachelor’s degree in physical education, 1987 and master’s degree in exercise science, 1989 were received from California State University, Fresno; bachelor’s degree in physical therapy, 1999 at Arkansas State University.
+Department Chair and Professor Dr. Farris earned his bachelor’s degree in physical education, 1987 and master’s degree in exercise science, 1989 were received from California State University, Fresno; bachelor’s degree in physical therapy, 1999 at Arkansas State University.
 His doctoral degree was conferred by The Ohio State University, 1995 where his studies focused on exercise physiology and nutrition.
 He completed the APTA’s Education Leadership Institute Fellowship in 2015 and is an ELI Fellow.
 Dr. Farris joined the ATSU faculty in 2009 and is now in his 21st year of physical therapy teaching.
 His current scholarship efforts are aimed at childhood obesity and prevention of the related cardiovascular disease risk factors, submaximal aerobic fitness testing in children, education and admission issues, and the screening/management of DVTs/VTEs.
 He also has interests in nutrition for optimal health and performance and he has written a chapter on “meal timing” in a sport nutrition book.
 His home is in the West where outdoor activity and sunshine is abundant.
 He currently teaches special topics within courses in the DPT program (physiology, pharmacology, research) and teaches the biophysical agents course.

 - Jim Farris, PT, PhD